 The Goal of Each Round

 Collect Sets – Lay Down at Least 1 Set – Get Rid of Remaining Cards in Hand – “Go Out”

 Once you collect at least one set you are able to “lay down.”
-Meaning you can place the set(s) on the table in front of you – face up.
-(A set is at least three of the same card (all 3s or all Kings), the type of suit doesn’t matter.)
+This means you can place the set(s) on the table in front of you – face up.
+(A set is at least three of the same card (all 3s or all Kings); the type of suit doesn’t matter.)

 A Little Twist

 If a player has two of the same card in their hand, which are also the same as a card in the discard pile — the player can take the pile down to that card.